-The Independent Review Committee ("IRC") of the Counsel Funds under NI 81-107 has approved a standing instruction to permit the Counsel Funds to invest in certain issuers related to us as provided for in NI 81-107.
-Issuers related to us include issuers that control Counsel or issuers that are under common control with Counsel.
-We have determined that, notwithstanding the specific provisions of NI 81-107 and the standing instruction that has been adopted, it would be inappropriate for the Funds to invest in securities issued by IGM Financial Inc., which indirectly owns 100% of the outstanding common shares of Counsel.
-The IRC monitors the investment activity of the Counsel Funds in related issuers at least quarterly.
+Under NI 81-107, the Independent Review Committee ("IRC") of the Counsel Funds has approved a standing instruction to permit the Counsel Funds to invest in certain issuers related to us.
+Such issuers include those that control us or issuers that are under common control with us.
+We have determined that, notwithstanding the specific provisions of NI 81-107 and the standing instruction that has been adopted, it would be inappropriate for the Counsel Funds to invest in securities issued by Great-West Lifeco Inc., which indirectly owns 100% of the outstanding common shares of Counsel.
+The IRC monitors the investment activity of the Counsel Funds in related issuers at least annually.
 In its review, the IRC considers whether investment decisions:

-- have been made free from any influence by, and without taking into account any consideration relevant to, the related issuer or other entities related to us or the Fund; - represent our business judgment, uninfluenced by considerations other than the best interests of the Fund; - have been made in compliance with our policies and the IRC's standing instruction; and - achieve a fair and reasonable result for the Fund.
+- have been made free from any influence by, and without taking into account any consideration relevant to, the related issuer or other entities related to us or the Funds; - represent our business judgment, uninfluenced by considerations other than the best interests of the Funds: - have been made in compliance with our policies and the IRC's standing instruction; and - achieve a fair and reasonable result for the Funds.